rhodey/swarmhead/README.md

 ### !job
 The job command is issued by a Bot Master and begins with the text `!job` and is followed by a nonce and then a hyperdrive URI.
 The nonce must reference a previous OK command.
 The hyperdrive must follow the pattern described in "Job Runtime" below.
 The list of peers assigned to the job is constructed by following the referenced OK command backwards to rollcall.
 Example: `!job cd34 dat://def456`.

+### !seed
+The seed command is issued by a Bot Master and begins with the text `!seed` and is followed by a nonce and then a hyperdrive URI.
+The nonce must reference a previous OK command.
+The list of peers assigned to the seed group is constructed by following the referenced OK command backwards to rollcall.
+Example: `!seed cd34 dat://def456`.

 ## Job Runtime
-Every job must have a `package.json` file with a start script.
+Every job must have a `index.js` file, this is the entrypoint.
 At runtime your job will have access to a file `config.json` in its working directory, this file contains an object `peers` which maps peer cabal public keys to peer hyperdrive public keys.
 Get the dat URI for your job by running `dat share` then issue `!rollcall` and later `!job`.